mitmedialab/Project-Captivate/README.md

 # Project Captivate
 ## A Wearable Platform for Across-Context Measurement and Actuation

+### Note: experimental branch with new packet sending architecture
+(1) Each sensor channel sends its own packet versus the original architecture of interleaving different sensor data into one packet type
+(2) Once turned on, the glasses send data via BLE with the following definition:
+ \tService: 19ed82aeed214c9d4145228e80FE0000
+ \tCharacteristic: 19ed82aeed214c9d4145228e81FE0000

 ### Across Contexts

 Project Captivate have been designed to serve as an easy and reliable